mignon-p/avr-arduino-kicad/README.md

 containing a footprint for the FTDI header, which is a standard 6-pin header with the pins labeled on the silkscreen.

-There is also a `template` directory containing four different templates, for the four different sizes of AVR (8 pin, 14 pin, 28 pin, and 40 pin).
+There is also a `templates` directory containing four different templates, for the four different sizes of AVR (8 pin, 14 pin, 28 pin, and 40 pin).
 The template contains a schematic with a minimal circuit for the AVR.
 For all AVRs, this includes a 6-pin ISP header.
 For the